vthg2themax/reverseproxyapache/README.md

  ...
  ```

- From the redirects above, the apache virtual server meshcentral.vinceworks.com:443 terminates the SSL and redirects the web traffic to my backend on my home LAN http://192.168.100.174:30140/.
+ From the redirects above, the apache virtual server meshcentral.vinceworks.com:443 terminates the SSL and redirects the web traffic to my backend on my home LAN http://192.168.254.64:4430/.
 This final redirection is done by the ProxyPass/ProxyPassReserve commands and completes the reverse proxy function.

 # certificates from Lets Encrypt using certbot client
 I use the cerbot client to create the certificates for meshcentral.vinceworks.com.
 To do that, I choose to use the webroot plugin.
 This lets me create and renew the certificate by using a path within the website to support the handshake with the Let's Encrypt server:  meshcentral.vinceworks.com/.well-known/acme-challenge.
 The certbot tool temporarily stores some credentials there and the server gets them to verify that the person running the certbot tool has control of the website.

 Here's an example certbot execution:
 ```
-[root@dell1 sites-enabled]# certbot certonly --cert-name meshcentral.vinceworks.com --webroot -w /var/lib/letsencrypt/http_ch
-allenges/meshcentral.vinceworks.com -d meshcentral.vinceworks.com --dry-run
+[root@dell1 sites-enabled]# certbot certonly --cert-name meshcentral.vinceworks.com --webroot -w /var/www/meshcentral.vinceworks.com -d meshcentral.vinceworks.com --dry-run
-Saving debug log to /var/log/letsencrypt/letsencrypt.log Plugins selected: Authenticator webroot, Installer None Starting new HTTPS connection (1): acme-staging-v02.api.letsencrypt.org Cert not due for renewal, but simulating renewal for dry run Simulating renewal of an existing certificate for meshcentral.vinceworks.com and www.meshcentral.vinceworks.com Performing the following challenges: http-01 challenge for meshcentral.vinceworks.com
+Saving debug log to /var/log/letsencrypt/letsencrypt.log Plugins selected: Authenticator webroot, Installer None Starting new HTTPS connection (1): acme-staging-v02.api.letsencrypt.org Cert not due for renewal, but simulating renewal for dry run Simulating renewal of an existing certificate for meshcentral.vinceworks.com Performing the following challenges: http-01 challenge for meshcentral.vinceworks.com
-Using the webroot path /var/lib/letsencrypt/http_challenges/meshcentral.vinceworks.com for all unmatched domains.
+Using the webroot path /var/www/meshcentral.vinceworks.com for all unmatched domains.
 Waiting for verification...
 Cleaning up challenges